stix2you/Pokedex/README.md

 # This is a Pokemon App to catalog Pokemon characters
 # To get running: Simply launch index.html
-# Project Dependencies:  ??
+# Project Dependencies:  none
-# Which API this project uses: ??
+# Which API this project uses: none